Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Introduction

+The LTT approach adopts an \emph{estimation-oriented} perspective, leading to \emph{high-probability} guarantees on the realized risk of the selected subset.
+This perspective is closely aligned with standard calibration practices, which typically rely on IPCW estimates of event rates among selected patients as a function of the screening threshold parameter.
+Despite this natural connection, and to the best of our knowledge, the LTT framework has seen limited use in the analysis of censored time-to-event data.
+This is somewhat surprising given its generality and ease of implementation.

+Conformal prediction offers a complementary approach from a \emph{predictive inference} perspective, focusing on guarantees for future individual observations rather than estimation of population-level risks.
+It has been the subject of substantial recent research and has seen growing use in medical applications \citep{vazquez2022conformal,olsson2022estimating}, including oncology \citep{bergquist2022uncertainty}.
+In time-to-event settings, conformal inference methods have been used to construct prediction intervals for event times under various censoring regimes \citep{candes2023conformalized,gui2024conformalized,qin2025conformal,farina2025doubly,davidov2025conformalized,sesia2024doubly}.
+In this paper, we instead apply conformal prediction to calibrate cohort screening rules, using selective conformal p-values \citep{jin2023selection} combined with the Benjamini–Hochberg procedure \citep{benjamini1995controlling} and adopting the IPCW-based approach of \citet{sesiavsvetnik2025} to account for right-censoring.

-The problem studied in this paper is related to, but distinct from, time-dependent ``receiver operating characteristic'' analysis, which aims to quantify how well a prognostic score ranks patients according to their risk of experiencing an event by a given time horizon \citep{heagerty2000time,heagerty2005survival,blanche2013package,yuan2018threshold}.
-Discrimination metrics such as the ``area under the curve'' measure overall ranking accuracy but do not ensure that any specific decision threshold corresponds to an acceptable event rate among patients classified as low- or high-risk.
-In contrast, clinical screening decisions depend on calibration at the operating point—that is, ensuring the event rate among those selected (or unselected) meets a predefined target.
-This paper addresses this calibration problem directly: rather than evaluating how well a model discriminates across the full range of risk scores, we compare procedures that calibrate a selection rule providing explicit statistical guarantees on the event rate within the subset of selected patients.
+The problem studied in this paper is related to, but distinct from, time-dependent receiver operating characteristic (ROC) analysis, which focuses on assessing how well a prognostic score ranks patients according to their risk of experiencing an event by a given time horizon \citep{heagerty2000time,heagerty2005survival,blanche2013package,yuan2018threshold}.
+Discrimination metrics such as the area under the curve quantify ranking accuracy but do not ensure that any specific decision threshold yields an acceptable event rate among patients classified as low or high risk.
+In contrast, clinical screening decisions depend on \emph{calibration at the operating point}—that is, ensuring that the event rate among selected (or unselected) patients meets a predefined target.
+This paper addresses the calibration problem directly.